Big Batch: An Irishman’s Wife’s Slow-Cooked Irish Stew

 Equipment you will need

-When it comes to what to cook a traditional stew in, nothing beats cast iron.
+When it comes to what to cook a traditional stew in, nothing beats a cast iron French oven (or Dutch oven).
 I love my cast iron pots (we have a relationship!).
 Most of my cookware is Le Creuset enameled cast iron, although I do own a smattering of other brands too like Chasseur, Lodge & Staub.
-This stuff is the bomb for slow cooking, however, it just hates high heat and so to render that fat, good and proper in the recipe, I use a frypan for this step in the recipe.
-If you use a seasoned cast iron Dutch oven instead of enameled cast iron French oven, feel free to skip this step.
-Don’t know the difference?
-Pop over here to find out all about it!
+This stuff is the bomb for slow cooking, however, it just hates high heat and so to render that fat, good, and proper in the recipe, either use a frypan that is suitable for medium-high heat or heat your French oven on low heat with oil covering the base for a couple of minutes until it’s hot enough to cook in.

-How to slow cook lamb stew in the oven
+How to slow-cook lamb stew in the oven (in a Dutch oven)

 - Preheat the oven to 150°c.

 - Pop back in the oven for a further 30 mins.
 Remove from the oven again.
-Taste test and make sure that you have tender meat and the lamb pieces are melting in your mouth.
+Taste test and make sure that you have tender meat, cooked potatoes, and the lamb pieces are melting in your mouth.

 - Stir through the Worcestershire sauce and season with salt/pepper.